Your dog has a minor injury and you’ve got just the thing for it, but is Neosporin safe to use on dogs?

 This is an antibiotic that damages gram positive and negative bacteria.
 It has been found to decrease the likelihood of bacterial infections when used prophylactically.
 So, it is considered a good product to use to prevent an infection from starting!

 Neomycin sulfate is used in veterinary medicine orally to reduce the number of bacteria in the colon (either pre or post surgery) or the liver.
 It is also commonly found in topical veterinary products and as a component of eye medications.
-You can find more information about the veterinary uses of neomycin sulfate here.

 This antibiotic is very effective at preventing and fighting infections by gram positive bacteria.
 It is often used in topical skin and eye medications.
 It is frequently used in conjunction with other antibiotics in both human and veterinary products.